Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 Setting a retirement age

-Picking a retirement age other than the state pension age is your prerogative if your financial circumstances will allow it.
-For example, suppose you didn’t initially set up your investment strategy with the aim of how to retire at 55 or some other specific age in mind.
+Picking a retirement age other than the State Pension age is your prerogative if your financial circumstances will allow it.
+For example, suppose you didn’t initially set up your investment strategy with the aim of how to retire at 55 or some other specific age such as retiring at 60.
 In that case, you will need to check the progress of your pension and lifetime savings situation.

-As you probably know, the current New State Pension is £221.20 per week.
+As mentioned earlier, the current full new State Pension is £221.20 per week.
 For your workplace and private pensions, talk to your employer or pension provider and ask for an updated statement.
-You may decide to increase your pension contributions to achieve your financial goals and provide a good retirement income as a couple when both retire.
+You may decide to increase your pension contributions to achieve your financial goals and provide a good retirement income as a couple when you both retire.

 Periodically checking the performance of your pensions and investments